macobo/parallel_machine/README.md

 `npm install parallel_machine`

-# Example:
+# Example

 Scenario: we want to run an expensive database migration across many tables in a large database cluster.
 To avoid bringing down any single database, we try to distribute the load across all the database clusters via parallel_machine

 ```javascript